Lisa Tickner

-Lisa Tickner FBA is a British art historian.
+Lisa Tickner FBA (born 21 December 1944) is a British art historian.
 She has taught at Middlesex University (where she is now Emeritus Professor), Northwestern University, and the Courtauld Institute of Art (where she is now Honorary Professor).
 In 2008 she was elected a Fellow of the British Academy.

 Tickner's work focuses on the history of modern art in Britain, and on feminist and theoretical approaches to the history of art.
 In 1979 she was one of the founders of BLOCK magazine.
-Her first book, The Spectacle of Women, looked at the imagery of the Suffragette movement in Britain, and has been seen as an early model for visual culture studies.
-Her second book, Modern Life and Modern Subjects, was described on publication as 'simply the best book yet written by an art historian about British modernism'.
+Her first book, The Spectacle of Women (1987), looked at the imagery of the Suffragette movement in Britain, and has been seen as an early model for visual culture studies.
+Her second book, Modern Life and Modern Subjects (2000), was described on publication as 'simply the best book yet written by an art historian about British modernism'.

 Early life

 Tickner initially studied Fine Art at the Hornsey School of Art, but was encouraged to pursue art history by Nikolaus Pevsner.
 She completed a PhD on the arts and crafts movement in 1970.